aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

     ```
     The url to connect to can also be found as the output parameter of the CloudFormation stack.
  2. Just for your information, query parameter `ID_Token` is case sensitive.
 If you want to change it, then update it in `template.yaml` file at `route.request.querystring.ID_Token`.
-2. If the token is valid, the response is `Connected`; otherwise, the response is 401 unauthorized.
+2. If the token is valid, the response is `Connected`; otherwise, the response is 401 unauthorized or 403 forbidden.
-3. Optionally, to perform a negative test, send an invalid value for `ID_Token` and verify you get 401 unauthorized in the response.
+3. Optionally, to perform a negative test, send an invalid value for `ID_Token` and verify you get 401 or 403 in the response.
 4. In one of the windows use the following command to send a message to the WebSocket which will broadcast the message to all other open console windows:
     ```
     $ wscat -c wss://{YOUR-API-ID}.execute-api.{YOUR-REGION}.amazonaws.com/prod